 Two Indigenous Cultures Bond Over a Shared Approach to Conservation

-Australian Outback natives meet their counterparts in Canada’s boreal forest
+Indigenous land managers from Outback Australia meet their counterparts in Canada’s boreal forest

 Not long after they arrived in Canada, they were covered head to toe in heavy coats and warm pants.
 Thick boots kept their feet dry, and enormous gloves insulated their hands from the biting cold.
 Only their eyes showed from beneath their balaclavas.

 Just a few days earlier, this delegation of Aboriginal Australian land management leaders had left home amid a blistering heat wave.
 The temperature was 115 degrees.

 But not here in the Northwest Territories.
 Not now, during February’s polar vortex.
 It was 40 below zero, and they were going dog-sledding with their Dene First Nation hosts in Yellowknife.